Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 These leaves vary in coloration and form from one bromeliad to the next.

-In the case of the Neoregelia, the leaves in the center of the plant form a funnel and take on a lovely purple or red hue prior to blooming.
+In the case of the Neoregelia, the leaves in the center of the plant form a funnel or central cup and take on a lovely purple or red hue prior to blooming.
 Flowers appear randomly at the base of the funnel.

 When Do Neoregelias Bloom?